praisetompane/computer_programming/README.md

 **MYINC**: My Insight/Conjecture [Could Be Unoriginal/False and Likely Is]

-**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serve as distributed memory.
+**Disclaimer**: This is an ongoing and incomplete project to unpack these concepts and serves as my distributed memory.